chairman of the board / board member

 Arnoud de Pret Roose de Calesberg graduated as commercial engineer at the Université Catholique de Louvain (UCL).
 Over the years he held multiple financial positions at amongst others Morgan Guaranty Trust of New York (in Brussels and Antwerp from 1971 to 1978), Cockerill (1978-1981), UCB (1981-1990), Société Générale de Belgique (1990-1991) and Groupe Union Minière (Umicore – 1991-2000).
 He was for over 30 years Board Member, member of the Audit Committee and Chairman of the Financial Committee at AB Inbev.
 Currently he is Board Member and President of the Financial Committee of L’Intégrale and Vice President of the Supervisory Board, President of the Audit Committee and Member of the Nomination Committee of Euronext.
 He is Chairman of the Board of Directors of Sebastien Holding, Rayvax, Comprendre et Parler and Board member of the Fondation Inbev-Baillet Latour.

-Pierre Drion is a Belgian financier, philanthropist and science enthusiast.
+Pierre Drion is a Belgian philanthropist, financier and science enthusiast.
 His main interests in research range from biotechnology to sociology.
 He is an emblematic figure in the Belgian financial world.
 Some of the most important financial transactions in Belgium bear his trademark.
 He was formerly CEO of Petercam, one of Belgian’s principal investment banks active in three main areas: private and institutional asset management, corporate finance and stock market transactions.
 He was also a former Chairman of Spadel and Unibra, Vice-Chairman of the Belgian Association of Bankers and Exchange Brokers, as well as Director of a number of other companies including Axa Belgium, Electrabel, Neuhaus.
-Today, he is still Director of Luxempart, and member of the Board of a number of companies and he remains a Senior Adviser at Petercam.
+Today, he is still Director of Luxempart, and member of the Board of a number of companies including Chromacure sa.
 He is Chairman of the ULB Foundation, established in 2008 to promote scientific research at the Université Libre de Bruxelles (ULB) by organizing fundraising activities in Belgium and abroad.

 independent board member